 Alphabet's self-driving car unit sues Uber over stolen trade secrets

-Alphabet's Waymo self-driving car unit sued Uber Technologies and its autonomous trucking subsidiary Otto in federal court on Thursday over allegations of theft of its confidential sensor technology.
+Alphabet's Waymo self-driving car unit sued Uber Technologies and its autonomous trucking subsidiary Otto in federal court on Thursday over allegations of theft of its confidential and proprietary sensor technology.

 - Posted 24 Feb 2017 07:05

-SAN FRANCISCO: Alphabet's Waymo self-driving car unit sued Uber Technologies and its autonomous trucking subsidiary Otto in federal court on Thursday over allegations of theft of its confidential sensor technology.
+SAN FRANCISCO: Alphabet's Waymo self-driving car unit sued Uber Technologies and its autonomous trucking subsidiary Otto in federal court on Thursday over allegations of theft of its confidential and proprietary sensor technology.

-The complaint in the Northern District of California said that Uber and Otto, acquired by the ride services company in August, stole confidential information on Waymo's lidar sensor technology to "avoid incurring the risk, time and expense of independently developing their own technology."
+Waymo accused Uber and Otto, acquired by the ride services company in August, with stealing confidential information on Waymo's Lidar sensor technology to help speed its own efforts in autonomous technology.

 - Reuters